 Sciatica can cause mild to severe numbness, tingling, and shooting pain from your lower back into your legs.
-To get effective relief without drugs or surgery, see the experts at Greater Lowell Chiropractic & Rehabilitation in Lowell, Massachusetts.
+To get effective relief without drugs or surgery, see the experts at Greater Lowell Chiropractic & Rehabilitation in Lowell and North Andover, Massachusetts.
 Led by John Broderick, DC, and Patricia Tamburro, DC, the team provides natural, noninvasive solutions to sciatica pain to help you feel better again.
 Call today or schedule an appointment online to get your recovery started.

 Sciatica is the medical term for inflammation of the sciatic nerve.
 Your sciatic nerve begins in your lower back and travels down the back of each of your legs to your calves and feet.
 With sciatica, you may experience: